Edmonton Valley Zoo: Nature's Wild Backyard

+Urban Farm

+The Urban Farm is home to the zoo's farm animals which include juliana pigs, chickens, ponies, goats, baby doll sheep and rabbits.

 Carnivore Alley

 The Carnivore Alley has the majority of the zoo's carnivores, such as red foxes, snow leopards, Amur tigers, Arctic wolves, Canada lynx and serval.

 Elephant House and Exhibit

-The Valley Zoo's Elephant House is home to Lucy, a female Asian elephant who was orphaned in Sri Lanka in 1975 and came to the zoo at the age of two on May 19, 1977.
-The elephant house is currently closed due to Lucy's aging condition and Covid-19.
+The Valley Zoo's Elephant House is home to Lucy, a female Asian elephant who is from Sri Lanka in 1975 and came to the zoo at the age of two on May 19, 1977.
+The elephant house is currently closed due to Lucy's retirement from public life.
+In 2025, Fern Levitt directed a documentary film funded by CBC titled, Lucy: The Stolen Life of Elephants.
+There is controversy surrounding the decisions not to move Lucy to a sanctuary where she would be with her own kind.

 Saito Centre

 The Saito Centre is named after the zoo's former veterinarian who died shortly before construction of the building.
 Originally designed as a winter holding building, it now houses all the zoo's fragile animals.
 It is winter home to all the zoo's primate species as well.
 It is also home to the reptile and nocturnal wing, froggery (over ten species of amphibians), and many of the zoo's smaller animals.
 In 2017 an indoor exhibit that houses temporary animal exhibits was created.